v-royavinash/MIFT-EOC/Wiki/DeploymentGuide.md

         ![Optional Claims](images/Manifest_Optional_Claims.png)

-## 4. Add Permissions to your Microsoft Graph Azure AD app
+## 4. Add Permissions to Microsoft Graph Azure AD app

 In this section, you’ll be adding the necessary Graph API permissions to the application.